 Facebook, the most popular social networking site may very well be inching towards its 700th million user, but a report from Inside Facebook has revealed a peculiar drop of traffic in this May.
 In particular, it has lost around 6 million users in the United States alone.
 Countries like Canada, United Kingdom, Norway and Russia experienced losses of more than 100,000 as well.

 Make no mistake, Facebook is still growing, but at a lower-than-expected rate for the past two months.
-It was reported that the average growth rate was around 20 million new users per month over the last year, but it was 13.9 million in the April and 11.8 million this May.
+It was reported that the average growth rate was around 20 million new users per month over the last year, but it was 13.9 million in April and 11.8 million this May.
 It seems that there is a disturbing declining trend going on.

 What does this spells for Facebook?
 It could be nothing alarming, or in the worst-case scenario, the tide is really turning for Facebook.
 The users might have had enough of the social networking site, but what really bugs them?
 In this particular post, we’ll explore four key issues associated with Facebook that I have identified as potential triggers for the mass termination of Facebook account.
 Full detail after jump.

-Chances are that you wouldn’t trust someone who always change his or her words after a promise has been made.
+Chances are that you wouldn’t trust someone who always changes his or her words after a promise has been made.
 Facebook is a service that keeps altering its terms and conditions for their policy.
 It gets people confused and makes them lost their trust in what it promised to deliver.

 (Image Source: Matt McKeon)

 Earlier this year, I posted an entry about my opinions on Facebook users’ privacy.
-Although we might owe it to ourselves when we reveal too much to the free and open internet, it gets worrying when we see advertisements appearing on our accounts that seems to be well-catered to what we want or need.
+Although we might owe it to ourselves when we reveal too much to the free and open internet, it gets worrying when we see advertisements appearing on our accounts that seem to be well-catered to what we want or need.
 It is apparent to most users that Facebook is collecting and analyzing detailed information about them.

-You see, the fact is that privacy is a major issue of the Facebook.
+You see, the fact is that privacy is a major issue of Facebook.
 True, we all know we are vulnerable to losing our privacy anywhere on the internet, but I’m sure most of us wouldn’t want to be ‘lured’ into a superb site, only to know that we sign up for something we didn’t expect – providing profitable data for marketers.
 At least not without our consent.

 2. Frequent Layout Changes